zordius/json-path-processor/README.md

 console.log(jpp({a: {b: [1, 3, 4, 5]}}}).find('a.b', function (O) {return O%2 > 0}));
 ```

-* **.each(path, function (value, key) {...})** : JPP wraped version of `lodash.each()`, the callback arguments are: value, index|key.
+* **.each(path, function (value, key) {...})** : Works like Array.map(), the callback arguments are: value, index|key.
 The return value of callback will be assigned back to JPP object.
 You can apply second callback function for fallback when the path is not found or not array.
+When your callback return undefined or throws, the item in array will not be changed.

 ```javascript
 console.log(jpp({a: {b: [1, 3, 5]}}).each('a.b', function (V) {